LaxmanChoudhary/django-react-todo/README.md

 *working on it...*<br>

-> Some functionalities are still to be implemented,<br>
+> Some functionalities are still to be implemented

-- Visibility filter
+- [x] Visibility filter
-- UI improvement
+- [ ] UI improvement

 *would love any contribution...*